Cacti/documentation/Contributing.md

 - [Security](Standards-Security.md)

-You can view all the repositories of code that Cacti publically shares on GitHub at this [link](https://github.com/Cacti), or to go specifically to the [Cacti source code](https://github.com/Cacti/cacti), [issue tracker](https://github.com/Cacti/cacti/issues), and [internal
+You can view all the repositories of code that Cacti publicly shares on GitHub at this [link](https://github.com/Cacti), or to go specifically to the [Cacti source code](https://github.com/Cacti/cacti), [issue tracker](https://github.com/Cacti/cacti/issues), and [internal